Landscape Logic: Here’s how to stop pests from eating your plants

 Landscape Logic

 Hot days and precipitation can create a perfect environment for insects in our gardens and landscapes.
-Gardeners along the Front Range and higher elevations should be on the lookout for pests that could make a meal of their plants. here are two common ones in Colorado.
+Gardeners along the Front Range and higher elevations should be on the lookout for pests that could make a meal of their plants.
+Here are two common ones in Colorado.

 Aphids